‘Do I Really Want to Hurt My Baby?’

-Photo: Siri Stafford/Getty Images
+Photo: Edvard March/Getty Images

 Not long after her baby was born, in February of 2016, Emilia began hiding the knives.
 She and her husband had a standard set — a serrated bread knife, a small paring knife, two larger ones — and she tried to avoid them altogether.
 Instead of cooking, she often asked her husband to pick up a pineapple pizza from Papa John’s or tofu curry from the nearby Thai restaurant.
 She had never been much of a cook anyway, and her husband didn’t seem to notice anything amiss.
 “It’s funny what you can get away with,” she told me.